hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `default_node_pool` - (Required) A `default_node_pool` block as defined below.

-* `dns_prefix` - (Optional) DNS prefix specified when creating the managed cluster.
+* `dns_prefix` - (Required) DNS prefix specified when creating the managed cluster.
 Changing this forces a new resource to be created.

 * `dns_prefix_private_cluster` - (Optional) Specifies the DNS prefix to use with private clusters.
 Changing this forces a new resource to be created.